PetervanLunteren/EcoAssist/README.md

 ```

 ## Uninstall
 All files are located in one folder, called `EcoAssist_files`.
 You can uninstall EcoAssist by simply deleting this folder.
 Please be aware that it's hidden, so you'll probably have to adjust your settings before you can see it.
+If you're planning on updating EcoAssist, there is no need to uninstall it first.
+It will do that automatically.
+More about updating [here](#update).
 ```r
 # windows (all users)
 ─── 📁Program Files